Muirfield/pocketmine-plugins/GrabBag/README.md

 * `hard-freeze` : if `true` no movement is allowed for frozen players.
 If `false`, moves are not allowed, but turning is allowed.

+The `unbreakable` section is for the `unbreakable` listener module.
+Lists block ids that can not be broken.

 The `spawn` section contains two lists: